- Features to Consider in Good Bowling Ball

 Before making the final decision on the weight of your new ball, you should bowl a few games using house balls in order to find the heaviest weight you would feel comfortable using for several games.
 Remember, bowling is a game of consistency, so tiring your arm out in the first game can have disastrous results on your score.

-The Best Bowling Balls for Beginners 2020
+Top 3 Best Bowling Balls for Beginners 2021

 For over 100 years, Brunswick has been one of the most trusted names in bowling equipment.
 After just a few games with the Rhino, you will see why.
 This ball is often overlooked because Brunswick has labeled it as an “entry-level” ball, but you shouldn’t underestimate the Rhino.
 It’s a powerful, consistent ball that could have you putting up impressive scores very quickly.